-I tutor many different areas, and have garnered 8 full years over tutoring experience so far.
-I estimate I have had about one hundred students for GCSEs, A Levels, and entrance exams in total over the past 8 years.
+I tutor many different areas, am a qualified teacher with experience teaching in the classroom, and have twelve years experience as a tutor, mostly as a full time private tutor, or a home school teacher.
+I estimate that I have had about one hundred and fifty students for GCSE, A Level, and entrance exams in total over the past eight years.

 I have and continue to work with a number of 11+, 13+, and 16+ applicants to all of the top independent schools in and around Greater London.
-I also tutor the Humanities at GCSE, A Level and IB, working every weekday after during and after school, and all Sunday.
+I also tutor the maths at GCSE and the humanities at GCSE, A Level, Pre U and IB, working every weekday after during and after school, and all Sunday.
 Adding to this, I have home-schooled two (GCSE - sixth form age) students over the last three years.
 My specialty has become Oxbridge preparation for Theology and Theology with Philosophy, and have had a three out of four success rate thus far, which I am quite proud of!